JoANeS86/Regression-Analysis/modules/notes.md

 Residuals are used to estimate errors when checking the normality and homoscedasticity assumptions of linear regression.

-Logistic regression: A technique that models a categorical dependent variable based on one or more independent variables.

 To use Ordinary Least Squares estimation we use the following code in Python:

         from statsmodels.formula.api import ols